NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/IDCProstateSegmentation/README.md

 ## Progress and Next Steps

 1. Verification of nnUnet claimed results on prostate decathlon data, used for available pre-trained models.
-2. Inference on Qin-Prostate-Repeatability collection using a pre-trained nnUnet model on task05 imaging decathlon data.
+2. Inference on Qin-Prostate-Repeatability collection using a pre-trained nnUnet model on task05 imaging decathlon data :

    * 3d full-res model, T2 and ADC modalities, so there is a need to resample the input.

 3. Inference on Qin-Prostate-Repeatability collection using a different pre-trained nnUnet model, task 24 promise.

    * Easier to corner the resampling problem since this pre-trained model has only one input modality -- T2

 3. Obtained good dice scores results on the 15 PatientID divided into two studies each using this model.
 4. Dealt with the Resampling/Converting issue -  slice spacing incorrect -- use of simpleITK instead of plastimatch

 # Illustrations
 Slicer visualisation of ground truth and predicted whole prostate segmentation mask, on PatientID01.
+Red is ground truth and green is prediction from nnUnet.

 ![Slicer demo](slicer_idc_prostate_seg.gif)